Benefits and support

 Working for the Department of Education means you will enjoy a range of employee benefits.

-As the largest employer in the State, a diverse range of employment opportunities exist across the Department, in over 800 locations.
+As the largest employer in the state, and with over 800 locations, we offer a diverse range of employment opportunities across WA.

 Additional benefits and support for teachers